The crucial differences between omnichannel and multichannel

 To add to this, the increase in electronic devices such as laptops, tablets and mobile phones has given consumers various options to satisfy their shopping needs.
 A consumer may be introduced to a new product via an email, then visit the website on their laptop, review the product ratings online and visit the store to gain further advice, before finally purchasing the product on their mobile.

-This offers multiple opportunities for marketers to connect with their audience, but also raises a challenge in that they must ensure interactions with their customers are kept consistent and seamless across all channels.
-In summary, omni-channel marketing is about putting the customer at the center of your strategy and if you are not focusing on it as much as you could be then now is the time!
+This offers multiple opportunities for marketers and journey designers to connect with their audience, but also raises a challenge in that they must ensure interactions with their customers are kept consistent and seamless across all channels.
+In summary, omnichannel marketing is about putting the customer at the center of your strategy and if you are not focusing on it as much as you could be then now is the time!

-Omni-channel is proving to be one of the most prominent tools for reaching consumers, particularly the millennials who have, in a short time period, become the ones to watch.
-Extensive research points to omni-channel as the marketing and sales strategy of the future.
-However, there are many challenges in implementing an omni-channel strategy.
+omnichannel is one of the most prominent tools for reaching consumers, particularly the younger generations of shoppers.
+Extensive research points to omnichannel as the marketing and sales strategy of the future, however, there are many challenges in implementing an omnichannel strategy.

 Shopping behavior differs based on the tangible and intangible costs associated with the purchase.
 Young consumers tend to inform themselves thoroughly before purchasing expensive and more personal electronics.